Madeleine Thien: Early life and education

 Thien was born in Vancouver, British Columbia, in 1974 to a Malaysian Chinese father and a Hong Kong Chinese mother.
-She studied contemporary dance at Simon Fraser University and a earned Master's degree in Fine Arts specializing in Creative Writing from the University of British Columbia.
+She studied contemporary dance at Simon Fraser University and earned a Master's degree in Fine Arts specializing in Creative Writing from the University of British Columbia.
 Thien made the decision to switch from dance to creative writing for a few reasons, but mainly due to the fact that she felt inadequate in talent, despite her passion for the art.
-Prior to working as an editor to the Rice Paper Magazine, she worked, from an early age in clerical, retail and restaurant jobs.
+Prior to working as an editor for the Rice Paper Magazine, she worked from an early age in clerical, retail and restaurant jobs.
 Thien was a finalist for Writers' Trust of Canada's RBC Bronwen Wallace Award for Emerging Writers in 1999, and in 2001 she was awarded the Emerging Writers Award from the Asian Canadian Writers’ Workshop for her short story collection Simple Recipes.

 Career

 Many of Thien's works focus on the theme of time in connection to place and human emotion.
 In an interview with Granta from 2016, she states that she is thinking about "the way that women’s lives are expressed in literature at this moment," and that she is interested in writing about nonwhite women and sexuality.